Ghost Town Blues Band: Career

 Their fusion approach to playing is rooted in Isbell's singer-songwriter background, whereas Suavo had a grounding in hip hop.
-More recent keyboardist recruit, Cedric Taylor, has Southern rock leanings and, after lengthy persuasion, Taylor Orr was employed.
+More recent keyboardist recruit, Cedric Taylor, has Southern Baptist Church leanings and, after lengthy persuasion, childhood friend and bandmate with a Jam background, Taylor Orr was employed.
 Bass player Matt Karner is a native of northern New Jersey, and has a jazz based upbringing.
 Andrew McNeill is the band's drummer.
 Debuting in 2009, the outfit was originally a blues rock band, playing music such as the Creedence Clearwater Revival version of Screamin' Jay Hawkins's "I Put A Spell On You".
 Nevertheless, their debut album, Dust The Dust (2010), only contained five covers.
 Released via Inside Sounds, Dust the Dust received radio airplay in both the US and Europe.
 The recording won the European Independent Music Label Award for 'Top Sound' in blues.
 The album, Dark Horse, followed in 2012.

 In 2012, the Ghost Town Blues Band played at the Crossroads Blues & Heritage Festival in Rosedale, Mississippi.
 In 2014 the band, having made the finals for the second year running, came runners up to Mr. Sipp in the International Blues Challenge.
-Hard Road To Hoe was released in 2015, and the album track's opened with an original composition by Taylor Orr, "Another Lover".
+Hard Road To Hoe was released in 2014, and the album track's opened with an original composition by Taylor Orr, "Another Lover".
 Although it was self released, the album got the band a higher profile.
 They were nominated for the Best Blues Band Award for the 2015 Blues Blast Music Awards, the first of multiple nominations.
 They performed for a whole tour as the opening act for the Steve Miller Band, plus played at a number of festivals across the US, and were booked on 12 overseas tours in 2017 and 2018.

 On February 27, 2018, the Ghost Town Blues Band issued a live album, Backstage Pass, which captured a concert in Memphis on July 29, 2017.
 It was the band's fourth album.